-If you decide to using this tool, LinkedIn will share the following information with recruiters who use their LinkedIn Recruiter service:
+If you decide to use this tool, LinkedIn will share the following information with recruiters who use their LinkedIn Recruiter service:

 Since not every recruiter or employer can afford to use LinkedIn Recruiter, your interest in new opportunities may not be visible to your target employers.